hydrolix/connectors-core/README.md

 ## Changelog

 ### 1.3.0
-Adding JSON serde to core literals
+* JSON serde functionality for core literals
+* Some basic data generation tools
+* Major refactoring of HdxPartitionReader to simplify implementation and present a java `Stream` instead of a strange kind of iterator

 ### 1.2.0
 Refactoring, adding support for transforms (not necessarily useful for connectors per se)